 For PhD candidates, a thesis can take years to prepare.
-At Deakin’s Three Minute Thesis (3MT) competition, audiences get a summary in just 180 seconds.
+At Deakin’s Three Minute Thesis (3MT®) competition, audiences get a summary in just 180 seconds.
 Here, complex ideas are distilled into approachable soundbites, easy enough for any of us to understand.
-These PhD ideas can be groundbreaking, inspiring or, in the case of Oscar Kee, truly eye-opening.

-As a PhD candidate at Deakin University, Kee has channelled all his empathy, intelligence and passion into a noble cause close to many Australians: truth and justice commissions in Australia.
+Deakin University PhD candidate Oscar Kee has channeled all his empathy, intelligence and passion into a noble cause close to many Australians’ hearts: truth and justice commissions.

 What is a truth and justice commission?

-That problem, says Kee, relates to something called a truth and justice commission.
-But what exactly does that mean?
-'A truth commission is a fact-finding inquiry which seeks to document colonial harms, promote healing and recommend solutions,' Kee explains.
+‘A truth and justice commission is a fact-finding inquiry which seeks to document colonial harms, promote healing and recommend solutions,’ Kee explains.

 The first truth and justice commission held in Australia – Victoria’s Yoorrook Justice Commission – presented parliament with thousands of firsthand accounts from First Nations peoples, detailing everything from ‘land injustice to health and housing.’